genomicsclass/leanpub/manuscript/machine_learning.md

 ### Training and Test sets

-In the code above you will notice that we created two sets data""
+In the code above you will notice that we created two sets data:

 ```r